Ask an Agent

 Do I pay a deductible for a liability claim?

-I'm 19 years old and have only liability insurance, but I was at fault for an accident.
+I'm 19 years old and have liability insurance with Safe Auto, but I was at fault for an accident.
 Am I responsible for paying any deductible?
-My liability coverage is from Safe Auto Insurance, and this is my first accident with this insurance company.
-I've had other incidents in the past but all damages were minimal.
+This is my first accident with this insurance company.
+I've had other incidents in the past, but all damages were minimal.

 Answer